Masooma-Ali/GitLite_ControlSystem/README.md

   - Download the source.cpp

   - Run it in Visual Studio.
-Make an empty project and add an .cpp file
+Make an empty project and add a .cpp file

   - In Solution Explorer, right-click your project name (not the solution).